-Although Metformin has a few potential side effects, it is very unlikely that hair loss counts as one.
-According to lab tests conducted prior to Metformin’s approval, hair loss wasn’t declared a common side effect of the medicine.
+Although Metformin has a few potential side effects, some of which are quite considerable, it is very unlikely that hair loss would be one of them.
+According to lab tests conducted prior to metformin’s approval as a drug by FDA, hair loss was not found to be a common side effect of metformin.

-No clinical finding has been done yet to show that Metformin causes hair loss.
-Hair loss is more probable to occur to women with Polycystic Ovary Syndrome (PCOS) who are taking Metformin though the hair loss is not caused by taking Metformin but by the disorder.
+Hair loss is likely probable to occur in women with Polycystic Ovary Syndrome (PCOS) who are taking Metformin, though it is not caused by taking Metformin but by the disorder itself.

-Put in mind that when you notice a change in your hair growth while under Metformin medication, consult your doctor.
-Your medical practitioner has a few things to do that depends on how grave is your hair loss.
-If the symptoms keep on bothering you, or if your doctor assumes that Metformin is the cause of the hair loss, he may prescribe you with another medication for your treatment.
+If you notice a change in your hair growth while on metformin, do consult your doctor.
+Your medical practitioner will have a few options to offer you depending on how grave your hair loss is.
+If the symptoms keep bothering you and your doctor confirms that Metformin is at the root, he or she might prescribe you with another medication for your treatment.

 Why metformin can cause hair loss

 Metformin is known to hinder mineral and nutrient absorption in the human body.
 It often leads to depletion of various important nutrients, vitamins, and minerals, which by itself can cause a whole range of unpleasant symptoms and conditions.
 Hair loss may very well be one of them.

 Two nutrients, in particular, are very beneficial for maintaining good hair health.